These Kelowna Breweries Are Food Focused – North End Brewery District & Beyond

 The Hatching Post

-The Hatching Post is from the mind of Jason Parkes, a beloved local wine maker who doesn’t take things so seriously.
+The Hatching Post is from the mind of Jason Parkes, a local wine maker who doesn’t take things so seriously.
 The community is in love with his new venture, The Hatching Post.
 Once again, Parkes offers a unique dining and tasting experience in a building that looks like an old saloon from Tombstone circa 1880.
-Inside you’ll find an opulent chandelier hanging over head as customers sip unique brews and ciders and dine on the best BBQ the valley has to offer…perhaps even BC!
+Inside you’ll find an opulent chandelier hanging over head as customers sip unique brews and ciders and dine on the best BBQ the valley has to offer…perhaps even BC.

 While there are so many more breweries that I would like to mention they do not provide food so I will reserve them for another post entirely!